hypo69/hypo/docs/gemini/out/ru/explainer/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 ## <input code>

 ```
-# Impact of AI on Digital Marketing Strategies
+# Impact of AI on Digital Marketing Startegies

 ## Introduction

 Artificial Intelligence (AI) is revolutionizing the digital marketing landscape.
-From chatbots providing customer service to AI-driven analytics offering deep insights, the integration of AI in marketing strategies is enhancing efficiency and personalization.
+From chatbots providing customer service to AI-driven analytics offering deep insights, the integration of AI in marketing Startegies is enhancing efficiency and personalization.
 Marketers can leverage AI to predict consumer behavior, optimize ad targeting, and create more engaging content.

 ## The Evolution of AI in Digital Marketing